yapiriscript/yapiri-font/README.md

 # yapiri-font
-A new modern script for Kokborok language of the Borok people of Tripura, other Northeastern parts of India and parts of Bangladesh.
+A new and modern Kokborok script for the Tiprasa(Borok) People, created in 2026.
+This is the first version of the Yapiri Script.
+There can be updated versions of the script in the future.
+Stay tuned!